jezer0x/blog/_posts/2023-06-23-using-flutterflow-to-prototype.md

 - Since CoPilot, I have become VERY LAZY about writing code.
 Especially UI code.

 > ⚠ **Caveat**
 > Soon after we started, we realized that we could get away with a web app initially and speed up iteration.
 No problem, flutter has a browser target now.
 It works.. but I don't think it is a good idea to use Flutter for webapps.
-That's not what it was built for, and it manifests in subtle ways in terms of the tooling available (you cant create a simple hyperlink for example).
+That's not what it was built for, and it manifests in subtle ways (For example, you cant create a simple hyperlink using Flutter).

 ## Did it save time?